r8btx/Server-Clock-Bookmarklet/README.md

 ## How to Use

 1. Navigate to your target webpage.
 Example: [time.is](https://time.is)
-2. Once the webpage is loaded, click `Server Clock` bookmarklet on your bookmark bar.
+2. Once the webpage is fully loaded, click `Server Clock` bookmarklet on your bookmark bar.
 3. A small box will appear on your webpage.
 After the synchronization process, the web server's time will be displayed.

 Tip 1: You can right-click on the box to use additional features.
 Tip 2: You can drag the box around for a better view.
 Tip 3: You can open the browser console (accessed via `F12` key) to see logs.
-Tip 4: The clock is most accurate when the page is freshly loaded.
+Tip 4: The clock is most accurate when the clock is freshly synchronized.

 ## Screenshots